 Advancing an Evidence-Based Approach to Tenant Selection

 Low-income renters with low or nonexistent credit scores, criminal history, or prior evictions (frequently referred to as background barriers) often struggle to access quality housing they can afford.
-Family Housing Fund is leading efforts to assess existing tenant selection practices across the Twin Cities and develop an evidence-based approach to tenant selection that accurately predicts risk and opens opportunities for more people to access housing.
+Family Housing Fund and our partners are leading efforts to assess existing tenant selection practices across the Twin Cities and develop an evidence-based approach to tenant selection that accurately predicts risk and opens opportunities for more people to access housing.
 While tenant screening practices generally consider criminal, credit, and rental histories, housing providers lack empirical evidence on these background barriers and their impact on a tenant’s housing outcomes.

 We are working with a broad set of partners, including community-based organizations, private rental property owners and managers, tenant screening companies, and Wilder Research, to implement three key strategies: